jitta/bunnycron/README.md

 # Bunnycron
-Bunnycron is a module for running jobs on your node.js by cron patterns.
+Bunnycron is a module for running jobs on your node.js by cron patterns backed by [redis](http://redis.io).
+With clean user-interface for viewing schedule job and see your job process.

 ## Installation